datacite/schema-docs/docs/properties/recommended_optional/property_distribution.rst

 **Occurrences:** 0-n

 **Definition:** Represents an accessible form of a resource such as downloadable files.
+This property can be repeated if different variations are available.

 **Allowed values, examples, other constraints:**

 The use of this property indicates directly downloadable distributions.
 Every distribution should represent the same resource in its entirety.
-It should NOT be used to describe collections.

-Collections of files should be either using an archive format or a BagIt folder structure.
-See :doc:`/guidance/distribution` for recommendations.

 *Sub-properties:*